 That brings us neatly to omnipotence.
 If God is both omnibenevolent and omnipotent, is it possible for this God to commit an evil act?
 If yes, he is not omnibenevolent but if no, he can not be omnipotent.
 This is similar to the Stone Paradox, where we ask the question “can God create a stone that is so heavy that he can not lift it?”
 Whatever your answer to this question is, it will mean that there is something God can not do, effectively proving that omnipotence is not possible, at least not anymore when you ask this question.

 The problems with omnipotence don’t stop there.
 If we take it to mean that God can do everything he wants to, does that mean he can do the impossible?
 Can God create a light that is both on and off at the same time?
 Can he create a stationary moving object?
-Can he make it so that 2 + 2 = 5?
+Or can he make it so that 2 + 2 = 5?
 These are logical impossibilities but are they also impossible for an omnipotent God?

 Problem with omnibenevolence